-Family Planning supports relationships and sexuality education for all young people.
+Relationships and sexuality education is essential learning for all young people

-Research shows that when people have access to comprehensive relationships and sexuality education, and health services, they are more likely to delay having sex, have fewer sexual partners and use condoms or contraception.
+Research shows that when young people have access to quality relationships and sexuality education and health services, they are more likely to delay having sex and use condoms and contraception.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.